 Network Interface

-Network Time Protocol is a standard protocol for disseminating time to a network, therefore NTP hardware requires a network interface to connect to a network.
-Typically a 10/100 Mbps or gigabit (GbE) interface is used.
-Sometimes multiple Ethernet interfaces are used for segmentation or redundancy.
+Network Time Protocol is a standard protocol for disseminating time to a network.
+Therefore, NTP hardware requires a network interface in order to connect to a network to synchronise client computers.
+Typically, systems use a 10/100 Mbps or gigabit (GbE) interface.
+Additionally, multiple Ethernet interfaces can be used for network segmentation or redundancy.

 Supported Protocols

-NTP server hardware will need to support the Network Time Protocol in order to synchronize clients.
+NTP appliances will need to support the Network Time Protocol in order to synchronize clients.

 NTP has complex, advanced algorithms to handle jitter and packet round-trip delay compensation.
 While SNTP has much simpler algorithms which require far fewer calculations.
 Most servers will also support SNTP, Simple Network Time Protocol.
-It is a simplified version of NTP (Network Time Protocol), which is used to synchronize the clocks of computers and other devices over a network.
+In short, SNTP is a simplified version of NTP (Network Time Protocol), which synchronizes the clocks of computers and other devices over a network.

-NTP has millisecond-level accuracy, ideal for servers, routers and critical systems.
-While SNMP accuracy is sufficient for IoT devices and simple embedded systems.
+Furthermore, NTP has millisecond-level accuracy, ideal for servers, routers and critical systems.
+In contrast, SNMP accuracy is sufficient for IoT devices and simple embedded systems.

 Support for TCP/IP and UDP is also necessary to implement NTP.
-While HTTPS, Syslog, SSH and SNMP protocols are required for configuration, management and monitoring purposes.
+While, configuration, management and monitoring require HTTPS, Syslog, SSH and SNMP protocols.

 Security

 NTP Authentication refers to the security mechanisms used in the Network Time Protocol (NTP) to ensure that time synchronization messages exchanged between clients and servers are genuine and unaltered.
-Without authentication, anyone could spoof NTP packets, potentially shifting system clocks.
+In contrast, without authentication, anyone could spoof NTP packets, potentially shifting system clocks.

-NTP authentication ensures that the NTP client knows the server is legitimateand that the message has not been modified in transit.
+In other words, NTP authentication ensures that the NTP client knows the server is legitimate and that no one has modified the message in transit.

-• Acts as a Stratum 1 server, meaning it is directly linked to an authoritative UTC source.
+- It acts as a Stratum 1 server, meaning it links directly to an authoritative UTC source.

-• Clients synchronise typically as Stratum 2 devices from the hardware server.
+- Clients synchronise typically as Stratum 2 devices from the Stratum-1 server.

 Installation and Setup